kieran-mackle/AutoTrader/docs/source/core/AutoTrader.md

 instance will become inactive.
 For this reason, AutoTrader must be run periodically to repeatedly deploy trading bots and act on the latest signal - hence the name 'periodic update mode'.
 For example, a strategy running on the 4-hour timeframe, AutoTrader should be scheduled to run every 4 hours.
-Each time it runs, the trading bots will be provided with data of the latest 4-hour candles to run the strategy on.This task is easily automated using [cron](https://en.wikipedia.org/wiki/Cron), or even in a `while True` loop.
+Each time it runs, the trading bots will be provided with data of the latest 4-hour candles to run the strategy on.
+This task is easily automated using [cron](https://en.wikipedia.org/wiki/Cron), or even in a `while True` loop.
 A single bot update in this mode is illustrated in the chart below.